dvdmtw98/blog/blog-vault/articles/2024-01-04-building-home-lab-part-3.md

 ![kali-25|440](images/building-home-lab-part-3/kali-25.png)

 The **`.iso`** file that was downloaded to create the VM can be deleted now if you do not plan to store it for future use.

-> [!IMPORTANT] Black Screen on Boot
-> On certain machines starting the Kali VM results in a black screen.
-This issue occurs usually after updating the VM.
-There isn’t a definitive solution to this problem.
-The issue may popup from time to time.
->
-> Some users have reported that changing the “Graphics Controller” to `VBoxSVGA` seems to resolve the problem for them.
-This option is located under `Settings → Display → Screen`.
->
-> Forcefully powering off the VM and starting it back up also seems to fix the issue.
-The VM might need to be restarted 2-3 times before the VM loads properly.

 In the next module, we will access the pfSense Web UI and complete the remaining configuration.